yuana97/code-snippets/serverless-stack/README.md

 Storage service for our file uploads (if user uploads file with note)

 1. Search S3 and click into the S3 console.
+1. Create Bucket > name=notes-app-bucket-12 (needs to be unique name in regino), region=us east (virginia)
+1. select bucket > permissions > cors configuration > write this cors configuration https://pastebin.com/jixu0439

+**Cognito**

+User accounts and authentication.

+1. Cognito > Manage your User Pools